Visual Impact Assessments

 Completing a VIA involves a systematic process to produce an objective report.

-Our team has experienced surveyors for a variety of different tasks.
-In terms of our landscape professionals, the work we do for visual impact assessments and similar services is undertaken based on authoritative guidance from the Landscape Institute.
+The work they do for visual impact assessments and similar services is undertaken based on authoritative guidance from the Landscape Institute.

-Steps for carrying out a VIA:
+Steps for Carrying Out a VIA

-1. Scope and Baseline – establishing the geographical area of potential visibility known as the Zone of Theoretical Visibility (ZTV) before visiting and surveying the development site and local vicinity to establish the visual amenity baseline, identifying key viewpoints and people.
+1. Scope and Baseline – establishing the geographical area of potential visibility known as the Zone of Theoretical Visibility (ZTV) before visiting and surveying the development site and the local vicinity to establish the visual amenity baseline, identifying key viewpoints and people.

 2. Sensitivity Judgement – assessing the sensitivity of each viewpoint and receptor, from a highly sensitive public footpath of a park to a much less sensitive industrial estate car park.